gwarmstrong/mohawk/README.md

     [x] one with just ftp link for assembly_accession

+    [ ] Maybe it is actually better to have these together to simplify things

 [ ] use  into_numbers framework to generate training data for a given trial

     [ ] use multinomial to sample from distribution of abundances